Cyber Fraud and Recovery in Hong Kong

-Fraudsters operate elaborate online shops where they falsely advertise sought-after products with competitive prices but they invariably keep the upfront payment and send nothing in return.
+Fraudsters operate elaborate online shops where they falsely advertise sought-after products with competitive prices, but they invariably keep the upfront payment and send nothing in return.
 In the wake of the COVID-19 pandemic, we have seen many clients being scammed whilst attempting to purchase medical supplies in China from websites purporting to have the medical supplies that were in shortage worldwide.
-In most instances, victims receive nothing from the fraudsters.
-In one instance, one victim received containers full of medical waste.
+In most instances, victims receive nothing from the fraudsters or get something of zero value (one victim received containers full of medical waste).

 5. Business Loan Scam

-These fraudsters operate through elaborate websites masquerading as legitimate financial organizations who often promise low-cost interest-free loans in exchange for an upfront fee.
-That upfront fee is often disguised as a transaction fee (e.g. bank transmission, administrative and collateral facility fee, SWIFT Transmission Charge).
+These fraudsters operate through elaborate websites masquerading as legitimate financial organisations, who often promise low-cost interest-free loans in exchange for an upfront fee.
+That upfront fee is often disguised as a transaction fee (e.g., bank transmission, administrative and collateral facility fee, SWIFT Transmission Charge).

 Once the fraudsters receive that “transaction fee”, one of two things will happen.
-Either the fraudsters will invent a reason for requesting more money, or they will immediately disappear without providing any of the promised funds.
+Either the fraudsters will invent a reason for requesting more money, or they will immediately disappear without providing any of the funds promised.

-Bottom Line: if the terms of the loan offered are too good to be true, you are likely getting scammed.
+Bottom Line: if the terms of the loan being offered are too good to be true, you are likely being scammed.

 6. Investment Scam

-Fraudsters often approach their victims through messaging platforms (e.g. WhatsApp, Line, WeChat) and by advertising over social media (Facebook, Instagram), claiming to be a stockbroker, a portfolio manager or working for a fund, and offering low-risk investments in overseas companies with high returns.
-They tend to have photoshopped graphs showing the incredible returns that they investments have generated.
+Fraudsters often approach their victims through messaging platforms (e.g., WhatsApp, Line, WeChat) and by advertising over social media (Facebook, Instagram), claiming to be a stockbroker, a portfolio manager, or working for a fund, and offering low-risk investments in overseas companies with high returns.
+They tend to have photoshopped graphs showing the incredible returns that their investments have generated.

-Fraudsters then ask their victims to deposit a sum of money into the account of an overseas company.
-Once the funds are deposited, they are immediately syphoned out and transferred to the four corners of the world.
+Fraudsters then ask their victims to deposit a sum of money into the bank account of an overseas company.
+Once the funds are deposited, they are immediately siphoned out and transferred to the four corners of the world.

-In our experience, these fraudsters tend to operate in Mainland China or overseas and do not have any accreditation with any financial regulators (e.g. Securities and Futures Commission).
+In our experience, these fraudsters tend to operate within the People's Republic of China or overseas and do not have any accreditation with any financial regulators (e.g., Securities and Futures Commission).